daominah/age_of_empires_ror_hd/README.md

 - TechID 142: uniq_Yamato_E92
 - TechID 143: uniq_LacViet_E218_unused

+Known bugs:

+- Bug AI build order conflict with new tech IDs:
+  As we replace bonus techs with new unique techs, but the AI build order still use the old tech IDs, they cannot research those techs, example Yamato stuck at Cavalry without upgrades, should be fixed by editing the AI scripts to they have Heavy Cavalry and Cataphract.
-TODO: Bug duplicated techs if the starting Age is not Stone Age, example Carthaginian_cheap_Nobility requires uniq_Carthaginian_E205, but if in other civs Tech Tree Effect we don't explicitly disable that tech, if the game start in Iron Age, every civ will have the effect of Nobility TWICE, one from normal Nobility, one from Carthaginian_cheap_Nobility.
+- Bug duplicated techs if the starting Age is not Stone Age:
+  example Carthaginian_cheap_Nobility requires uniq_Carthaginian_E205,
+  but if in other civs Tech Tree Effect we don't explicitly disable that tech, if the game start in Iron Age, every civ will have the effect of Nobility TWICE, one from normal Nobility, one from Carthaginian_cheap_Nobility.
   This is not a problem with the default Stone Age start.

 ##### Tech discount calculator